-- The command collects additional information as needed and submits a SITREP (to chain of command) and Personnel Casualty Report (PCR) (to Navy Casualty). - Navy Casualty notifies the Casualty Assistance Calls Officer/Funeral Honors Support regional program manager (CACO/FHS RPM). - The CACO/FHS RPM activates a CACO to provide assistance to the PNOK, additional NOK and any other identified/ interested persons.
+- 1. The command collects additional information as needed and submits a SITREP (to chain of command) and Personnel Casualty Report (PCR) (to Navy Casualty). - Navy Casualty notifies the Casualty Assistance Calls Officer/Funeral Honors Support regional program manager (CACO/FHS RPM). - The CACO/FHS RPM activates a CACO to provide assistance to the PNOK, additional NOK and any other identified/ interested persons.
 Depending upon the locations of the Sailor and each NOK, the CACOs may or may not be in the Sailor's own command. - 4.
 The CACO makes an in-person notification visit to the PNOK and others identified in Step 3. - 5.
-Upon confirmation with Navy Casualty, the CACO assigned works with the person authorized to direct disposition of human remains (PADD) to make funeral arrangements.
+Upon confirmation with Navy Casualty, the assigned CACO works with the person authorized to direct disposition of human remains (PADD) to make funeral arrangements.
 (The PADD is designated on the decedent's Record of Emergency Data [Page 2] and is not always the PNOK.)
 Discussing options with the Mortuary Affairs Branch of Navy Casualty is highly encouraged.
 Funeral honors may also be arranged through the Funeral Honors Support Program (FHSP), as appropriate.
-(See Appendix B for more information about the FHSP.) - The CACO/FHS RPM informs FHSP personnel and, for situational awareness, the regional Navy Gold Star (NGS) Program coordinator. - 7.
-The command sends a condolence letter to the PNOK within 48 hours.
+(See Appendix B for more information about the FHSP.) - 6.
+The CACO/FHS RPM informs FHSP personnel and, for situational awareness, the regional Navy Gold Star (NGS) Program coordinator. - 7.
+The command sends a condolence letter to the PNOK within 48 hours. - 8.
+The command assigns an inventory board to inventory and store the Sailor's personal effects, if those effects are on government property.
+The command should work closely with the assigned CACO and Navy Casualty to establish the person eligible to receive effects (PERE) and next steps regarding the return of personal property.